kobe1104/Corgi-gram/README.md

   Upload your photos and build your own profile page!
 Users can upload their photos easily with Corgigram tools and add any descriptions to them.
-The Photos are visible to all your fans and followers!
+The Photos are visible to all your followers!
+Photos are stored at Cloudinary an online cloud service provider.
+It sends out an Ajax request to get the urls of each photo when rendering.

   ![](http://res.cloudinary.com/corgi1989/image/upload/v1478908976/post_ebjjbl.jpg)